-Polina ZiogaLecturer in Media/Film Productionat Staffordshire University
+Polina ZiogaLecturer in Interactive Mediaat University of Stirling

-Her creative work and research has been presented and published since 2004 in Europe, Asia, North and South America including: solo and group art exhibitions, video-art and film festivals, performances, international conferences, academic journals, invited talks and guest lectures.
+Her creative work and research has been presented and published since 2004 in Europe, Asia, North and South America including: solo and group art exhibitions, video-art and film festivals, performances, international peer-reviewed conferences, academic journals, invited talks and guest lectures.